liuchangloveslife/100-days-of-code/r1-log.md

 import *: import * as object_name from "file_path"

 export fallback: export defalut function ...; usage: import add from "math_functions"//add is default export in math_functions

+### Day 20: 2019-7-15

+1 hr, 8 exercises on FCC.

+regex: special string, match pattern to search/replace text.

+reg.test(str): return true/false to test whether str has reg portion.

+or character: |, one or more.

+flag i: /.../i, ignore captilize.

+str.match(regex): return matched arr.

+flag g: /.../g, match more than first match.

+wildcard character: ., match any one character.

+character class: [], match one in groups.